Legislation That Affects You

 which will require veterinarians to administer rabies vaccinations using

-a vaccine that is licensed by the US Department of Agriculture has passed
+a vaccine that is licensed by the US Department of Agriculture.
+The

-has passed the Senate Committees on Agriculture, Health Care and Community
+to the Senate Committees on Agriculture, Health Care and Community Affairs.

 - H297, by Rep. Culp, increases penalties for knowingly